mich7000/my-data-science-and-machine-learning-portfolio/README.md

 I created this repository to showcase the skills I have acquired during the couple of years of experience in data analytics machine learning and data science.

+In this repository you will find projects on

+* Regression

+* Classification

+* Cluster Analysis

+*  Time Series Analysis,

+* Text Analytics

-In this repository you will find projects on **Regression, Classification, Cluster Analysis, Time Series Analysis, Text Analytics, Data Analysis and Other Data Science and ML related projects.**
+* Data Analysis and Other Data Science and ML related projects.

 You will also find some projects I did using **SQL** , and some simulations and statistical analysis uisng **R and  Microsoft Excel Spreadsheet**.

-Adding up, I also did some **Network Analysis Projects** and some **Dashboarding** using *Dash(Python library for creating Dashboard Applications)*
+Adding up, I also did some **Network Analysis Projects** and some **Dashboarding** using *Dash (Python library for creating Dashboard Applications)*

-<h3>Skill Sets</h3>
+<h3>My Skill Sets</h3>

 * Data Analysis and Statistical Analysis with Python R and Microsoft Excel.
 * Data Visualization with Tableau and python (Seaborn, Matplotlib, Bokeh)